ryanczm/Analytic-Musings/notes/fa/fa.md

     * Injuries can be a blessing in disguise as the replacements are better than the injured starter!
 E.g Eze vs Odegaard, we know Eze is superior but Odegaard starts over him.
     * Player ratings could be used to quantify quality.
 If the injured starters have worse ratings than the replacements.. maybe injury becomes a boost.
     * Maybe starting XI is a better proxy?
-* **Starting XI feature (must bet after 1h before kickoff)**
-    * How much the starting XI contributes to XG and XGA.
-The idea that sometimes the managers don't always put out the best starting XI.
-We know this as fans - e.g Havertz and Odegaard sucking.
-    * Use historical player ratings to measure effectiveness of the XI - do these capture the information?
-Or do we need to craft our own ratings from player match stats?
-Is quality even quantifiable?
-    * Feature is only available 1h or 1h15 min before games!
-So have to bet after lineup is out.
-Have some kind of lineup scraper from social media/X accounts of club X.
 * **Manager H2H feature**
     * Some kind of H2H manager score based on past fixtures over a long period with the same team.
     * Hypothesis being certain managers just tactically have each others number.